 Walking through the forest of Chitwan National Park in Southern Nepal was beautiful, and I managed to avoid getting eaten by any tigers.
 The cool, misty morning air had now given way to the warmth of the day, and as the sun shined down upon us through the leaves of the trees, we soon emerged from the forest at the park’s Elephant Breeding Centre.

 I was excited about seeing some baby elephants and finding out what the park is doing to protect these endangered animals, however I was sceptical.
-Elephants are one of my favourite animals, I find them fascinating and intelligent, and I have a huge amount of respect for them, however I have heard all the stories in the world about how badly these incredible creatures are often treated, particularly in poorer nations that simply can’t afford to take care of them properly.
+Elephants are one of my favourite animals.
+I find them fascinating and intelligent, and I have a huge amount of respect for them; however, I have heard all the stories in the world about how badly these incredible creatures are often treated, particularly in poorer nations that simply can’t afford to take care of them properly.
 I was hoping that an elephant breeding centre in a National Park would be a lot different from the elephant camps that most of those stories come from.

 The first thing that I noticed when I began walking into the centre were elephants being exercised by their mahouts.
 This was a positive first site, as I was afraid of seeing them chained up in a tiny enclosure.
 The mahouts were riding on the elephant’s heads, and moving off in different directions into the park, apparently going for their morning exercise.
 Our guide told us that this happens twice a day and includes different activities and swims in the river.

 When the elephants aren’t out participating in their activities, they are kept in open shelters that are basically just a roof to keep the rain off of them.
-There are no bars or fences, but unfortunately they do have to keep a chain around one of their feet to stop them wandering off.
+There are no bars or fences, but unfortunately, they do have to keep a chain around one of their feet to stop them wandering off.
 It’s not something that I wanted to see, however I could understand as the guide explained that they want to build a proper fenced enclosure for them to be free in, but simply lack the funding.

 The baby elephants didn’t have any chains around their feet, as they would never wander far from their mothers.
 The keepers begin putting chains around their feet when they reach a certain age to begin getting them used to it for when they are older.
 This particular mother in the photo above seemed to be quite content, and she had two young twins, only a few months old, and one older calf from her previous birth.
-They wandered around freely, the two young ones staying very close to their mother while the older one was a bit more adventurous and curious to check us out.
+The baby elephants wandered around freely, the two young ones staying very close to their mother while the older one was a bit more adventurous and curious to check us out.

 Further along I came across one particularly adventurous baby who was happily playing with a stick (which was more of a branch to me).
 As I stood and watched him playing with this stick, he seemed to decide that I should join in the fun.
-Before I knew it I was having a great game of “tug of war” with him, and he would pass one end of the stick to me to tug on while he yanked it out of my hands, before passing it back to me again.
+Before I knew it, I was having a great game of “tug of war” with him, and he would pass one end of the stick to me to tug on while he yanked it out of my hands, before passing it back to me again.
 This went on for about ten minutes before he got bored and wandered off to see what else he could get up to.

 I was amazed and my love and respect for these incredible creatures had only grown.
 I was so enthralled that I hadn’t even noticed that the rest of the group were all waiting for me to join them so that we could leave.